SolarSpec/Platform-Repo/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To view the status of all repositories:
+To view the status of the platform
 ```sh
 git status
 ```